An Objective Improvement Approach to Solving Discounted Payoff Games: Choosing Better Strategies

+Note that these distributions are continuous.
+They could be replaced by any other distribution over these intervals that has weight $0$ for all individual points.

+\begin{proof} In this proof, we show a stronger property: every two different bases almost surely define different valuations (regardless of whether or not these valuations are solutions).

+To this end, we can select two arbitrary different sets of $|V|$ edges that define potential bases $\mathbf b_1$ and $\mathbf b_2$; they can be selected before drawing $\mathcal G'$.

+What we show is that it happens with probability $0$ that $\mathbf b_1$ and $\mathbf b_2$ are bases \emph{and} define the same valuations (regardless of whether or not these valuations are solutions) in $\mathcal G$.
+If $\mathbf b_1$ or $\mathbf b_2$ is not a basis (which would happen if the inequations are not linearly independent, e.g.\ if a vertex $v$ does not appear at all in these inequations) we are done, too.

-As they are different, there will be one edge $e = (v,v')$ that occurs in $b_1$, but not in $b_2$.
+As $\mathbf b_1$ and $\mathbf b_2$ are different, there will be one inequation that corresponds to an edge $e = (v,v')$ that occurs in $\mathbf b_2$, but not in $\mathbf b_1$.
 As all weight disturbances are drawn independently, we assume without loss of generality that the weight disturbance to this edge is drawn last.